-Coverage: The Museum Universe Data File (MUDF) contains information about over 35,000 museums and related organizations in the United States including aquariums, arboretums, botanical gardens, art museums, children’s museums, general museums, historic houses and sites, history museums, nature centers, natural history and anthropology museums, planetariums, science and technology centers, specialized museums, and zoological parks.
+The Museum Universe Data File is an evolving list of museums and related organizations in the United States.
+It includes basic information on aquariums, arboretums, botanical gardens, art museums, children’s museums, general museums, historic houses and sites, history museums, nature centers, natural history and anthropology museums, planetariums, science and technology centers, specialized museums, and zoos.

 The Museum Universe Data File includes data from several sources.
 The initial data was compiled in 2014 using data from IMLS administrative records for discretionary grant recipients, IRS records for tax-exempt organizations, and the recipients of grants from private foundations.

 The data file includes basic information about each organization (name, address, phone, website, and revenue) plus several geographic markers.
 It also includes information about each organization's discipline.
 The discipline type is based on the National Taxonomy of Exempt Entities, which the National Center for Charitable Statistics and IRS use to classify nonprofit organizations.

 The Museum Universe Data File is open and available for you to use without cost or restriction.
 You can use it to explore the potential reach of museums in communities across the United States.

 Below are a few examples of how others have used the Museum Universe Data File:

 - MuseumStat, an online resource that maps museums (Drexel);

 - MuseumFinder, an iPhone app to locate museums when you’re on the go (Drexel);

 - Mapping Cultural Assets with the Museum Universe Data File, a blog post (PolicyMap).

 What Should I Know Before I Use the Data?